-Jayanti Seiler has generated work as a photographer for over 18 years and she is an Associate Professor at the Southeast Center for Photographic Studies in Daytona Beach Florida, where she has taught photography since 2011.
-Jayanti’s current and on-going series titled, “Of One and The Other", developed out of her long-term dedication to wildlife rehabilitation and rescue where she seeks to raise awareness regarding the complexity of human-animal relationships to impart a greater consideration and respect for our fellow inhabitants of this planet.
+Jayanti Seiler has generated work as a photographer for over 18 years and she is an Associate Professor at the Southeast Center for Photographic Studies in Daytona Beach Florida, where she has been teaching photography since 2011.
+Her current work titled, “Of One and The Other", developed out of her long-term dedication to wildlife rehabilitation and rescue where she seeks to raise awareness regarding the complexity of human-animal relationships to impart a greater consideration and respect for our fellow inhabitants of this planet who are unable to speak for themselves.
+Her commitment and contributions to animal activism extend far beyond her photographic work to include alignments with animal rights groups to help investigate backyard sanctuaries and zoos that profit from cub encounters.
+A court case was brought against a wildlife sanctuary in Florida that repeatedly violated the animal welfare act.
+I was called as a witness because of interest that I generated in several animal abuse complaints filed with the Florida Fish and Wildlife Conservation Commission (FWC) and the US Department of Agriculture (USDA) regarding paid encounters with tiger cubs that she experienced first hand upon visits to the sanctuary.
+As a result, the sanctuary was fined a civil penalty and ordered to cease and desist from violating the Animal Welfare Act and Regulations.

 Jayanti received her Master of Fine Arts Degree in 2011 from University of Florida.
 Upon acceptance she was granted a fellowship to study photography and work as a Graduate Teaching Assistant at the School of Art and Art History graduate program.
 She was the sole recipient of this award as well as the Dennis and Colette Campay Scholarship in 2011.
 Jayanti earned her Bachelor of Fine Arts Degree in Photography from the Rhode Island School of Design in 2000, where she received the T.C.
 Colley Award and Scholarship.
 In 2010, Jayanti became a Guardian ad Litem (GAL), a court appointed advocate representing children's rights in the foster care system in Alachua County and created the experimental film and installation titled, “Docket”, featuring monologues of former foster care children and GAL volunteers to heighten awareness about abuses frequently occurring in the child welfare system.
 The film was screened at the Pride Community Center of North Central Florida and the Alachua County Partnership for Strong Families in Florida and the corresponding video installation was exhibited at University Gallery in Gainesville Florida in 2011.